Slavic speakers of Greek Macedonia: WWII

+Ohrana

 Ohrana were armed detachments organized by the Bulgarian army, composed of pro-Bulgarian oriented part of the Slavic population in occupied Greek Macedonia during World War II, led by Bulgarian officers.
 In 1941 Greek Macedonia was occupied by German, Italian and Bulgarian troops.
 The Bulgarian troops occupied the Eastern Macedonia and Western Thrace.
 The Bulgarian policy was to win the loyalty of the Slav inhabitants and to instill them a Bulgarian national identity.
 Indeed, many of these people did greet the Bulgarians as liberators, particularly in eastern and central Macedonia, however, this campaign was less successful in German-occupied western Macedonia.
 At the beginning of the occupation in Greece most of the Slavic speakers in the area felt themselves to be Bulgarians.
 Only a small part espoused a pro-Hellenic feelings.

+Axis occupation of Greece during World War II and Resistance

-The Bulgarian occupying forces began a campaign of exterminating Greeks from Macedonia.
+The Bulgarian occupying forces began a campaign of exterminating Greeks from Greek Macedonia.
 The Bulgarians were supported in this ethnic cleansing by the Slavic minority in Macedonia.
 In the city of Drama in May 1941, over 15,000 Greeks were killed.
 By the end of 1941, over 100,000 Greeks were expelled from this region.

 Unlike Germany and Italy, Bulgaria officially annexed the occupied territories, which had long been a target of Bulgarian irredentism.
 A massive campaign of "Bulgarisation" was launched, which saw all Greek officials deported.
 This campaign was successful especially in Eastern and later in Central Macedonia, when Bulgarians entered the area in 1943, after Italian withdrawal from Greece.
 All Slav-speakers there were regarded as Bulgarians and not so effective in German-occupied Western Macedonia.
 A ban was placed on the use of the Greek language, the names of towns and places changed to the forms traditional in Bulgarian.
 In addition, the Bulgarian government tried to alter the ethnic composition of the region, by expropriating land and houses from Greeks in favour of Bulgarian settlers.
 The same year, the German High Command approved the foundation of a Bulgarian military club in Thessaloníki.
 The Bulgarians organized supplying of food and provisions for the Slavic population in Central and Western Macedonia, aiming to gain the local population that was in the German and Italian occupied zones.
 The Bulgarian clubs soon started to gain support among parts of the population.
 Many Communist political prisoners were released with the intercession of Bulgarian Club in Thessaloniki, which had made representations to the German occupation authorities.
 They all declared Bulgarian ethnicity.